sahilpathania23/sqlinjection/README.md

 # sqlinjection
-#so in this project we are doing sqlinjection using sqlmap tool in kalli linux to databreach
+#so in this project we are doing sqlinjection using sqlmap tool in kalli linux.